Strategies for Sustaining An Innovation Program Over Time

-The prospect of keeping employees in a creative mindset for the long haul can sound daunting.
-However, cultivating a culture of sustained innovation needn’t be the uphill battle you perceive.
-Here are some of the best tips to help make it happen.
+The prospect of keeping employees engaged and in a creative mindset for the long haul can sound daunting.
+However, cultivating a culture of sustained innovation does not have to be an uphill battle, if the right strategy is in place to facilitate it.
+We took a look at some of the ways in which you can build an organizational innovation program that is meant to last.

 1. Promote Accessible Innovation

 Corporate innovation can only be sustained if you gain a company-wide buy-in.
-For starters, promoting a greater number of intrapreneurs ensures that the volume of submitted ideas will increase.
-Crucially, making innovation accessible to all - as Implenia did using KICKBOX - also ensures that ideas come from all directions and perspectives.
+For starters, building a culture of innovation and encouraging more employees to become innovators ensures that innovative efforts and the volume of submitted ideas will increase.
+Crucially, making innovation accessible to all employees, regardless of position or innovative expertise - as Implenia did using KICKBOX Intrapreneurship - also ensures that ideas come from all directions and perspectives.

-When combined with the fact that a team of innovators will inspire each other, sustained results are assured.
+When combined with the fact that a team of innovators will inspire and motivate each other, you can ensure that innovation becomes embedded within the company's DNA.

 2. Remove Bureaucracy

-If you are eager to promote lasting innovation, it’s imperative that you tear down any barriers that could cause intrapreneurs to become disengaged.
-Bureaucracy is one of the worst culprits.
-Employees who believe their ideas will be killed before they've even had a chance to go out and validate them by gathering real customer feedback and insights within a given time frame, are likely to simply stop bothering.
+If you are eager to promote lasting innovation, it’s imperative that you tear down any barriers that could cause innovators to become disengaged.
+Bureaucracy and stringent top-down approaches, prevent employees from freely submitting their ideas since it can bode an environment where failure is penalized.
+Employees who believe their ideas will be killed before they've even had a chance to go out and validate them by gathering real customer feedback and insights, are likely to simply stop innovating or showing any enthusiasm towards innovative practices.

-Allowing employees to take ownership of their ideas by removing the need for endless approvals and permission will work wonders.
-It also removes delays in the process.
+Allowing employees to take ownership of their ideas by removing the need for endless approvals and permission will ensure that there is creative freedom.
+Additionally, it can remove delays in the process.

 3. Create Psychological Safety